ThatConference/that-website/markdown/faq.md

 <a href="#section-before" name="section-before">### Before the Conference</a>

-<a href="#q1" name="q1">**Q: I love THAT Conference!
-How can I help make it MOAR AWESOME!**</a>

-**A:** We always could use more volunteers to help things run smoothly.
-If interested, head over to the volunteers page and submit your interest form.
+#### Counselors

 <a href="#q2" name="q2">**Q: How do I become a Camp Counselor (Speaker)?**</a>

 **A:** We welcome anyone regardless of background, skill level, or age to submit a talk proposal.
 We have both a professional and family track, where we encourage kids to teach other kids!
-For more information, please see our [Call for Counselors ](https://www.thatconference.com/wi/call-for-counselors "Call for Counselors") page.
+For more information, please see our [Call for Counselors](https://www.thatconference.com/wi/call-for-counselors) page.

-#### Counselors

 <a href="#q3" name="q3">**Q: Will I be paid to be a Counselor (Speaker)?**</a>